 Barnwell Industries, Inc. Announces the Declaration of a Cash Dividend

-/EIN News/ -- HONOLULU, Dec.
-20, 2022 (GLOBE NEWSWIRE) -- Barnwell Industries, Inc. (NYSE American: BRN) today announced its Board of Directors has declared a cash dividend of $0.015 per share of common stock.
+HONOLULU, Dec.
+20, 2022 (GLOBE NEWSWIRE) -- Barnwell Industries, Inc. BRN today announced its Board of Directors has declared a cash dividend of $0.015 per share of common stock.
 The dividend will be paid on January 11, 2023 to the holders of record as of the close of business on December 27, 2022.

 Forward-Looking Statements